findocblog

 IPO Grey Market Premium Vs Kostak

 When it comes to IPO grey market trading, two commonly used terms are Grey Market Premium (GMP) and Kostak Rate.
-While both reflect investor sentiment and demand for an IPO, they differ in meaning, risk, and usage as shown below:
+While both reflect investor sentiment and demand for an IPO, they differ in meaning, risk, and usage.

 Feature Grey Market Premium (GMP) Kostak Rate